-Children and adults accessing Therapy Focus services can now benefit from the support of qualified dietitians who assess nutritional needs, provide dietary advice and develop customized meal plans and strategies.
+Children and adults accessing Therapy Focus services can now benefit from the support of qualified dietitians who assess nutritional needs, provide dietary advice and develop customised meal plans and strategies.

 One person who is already seeing the benefits of dietetic support is 14 year-old Ryker Biffin, who has been working with Therapy Focus Dietitian, Maddie Todd, to overcome dietary issues that stem from having autism.